 Several members of the UPF Research Service and the CRG attended the annual monitoring meeting in Leuven (Belgium) on 4 and 5 February 2013.
-The meeting enabled the sharing of experiences with other European universities and centres currently in the process of implementing the HRS4R.
+The meeting enabled

 - 1. Implementation of the UPFellows programme, which awards postdoctoral contracts to young researchers of any nationality working outside Spain, and closing of the negotiations to fund the programme under the EU FP7's COFUND scheme.
 The programme will offer 12 competitive three-year contracts each year for two years with supplementary research grants (€3,000 a year) and travel allowances. - 2.
-Incorporation of 53 postdoctoral research fellows at member institutions of the strategic aggregation. - 3.
-Participation of member institutions of the strategic aggregation in the third cohort of the Institutional Human Resources Strategy Group for the implementation of the Human Resources Strategy for Researchers and performance of the relevant gap analyses required to design the institutional HR strategy.
+Incorporation of 53 postdoctoral research fellows at member institutions of the strategic aggregation.